hetida/hetida-designer/docs/adapter_system/adapter_registration.md

 2. Adapter Name (this is used in the user interface)

-3. External Adapter Url (from Frontend)
+3. External Adapter URL (from Frontend)

-4. Internal Adapter Url (how the hetida designer runtime reaches the adapter.
-This may coincide with the External Adapter Url)
+4. Internal Adapter URL (how the hetida designer runtime reaches the adapter.
+This may coincide with the External Adapter URL)

 I.e. the format is